texastribune/data-visuals-guides/computer-setup.md

 Beautiful!

 ###Show invisible files
-Run this command `defaults write com.apple.finder AppleShowAllFiles YES` in terminal, and relaunch Finder.
+Run this command `defaults write com.apple.finder AppleShowAllFiles YES` in terminal, and relaunch Finder by clicking the apple in the very top left, selecting 'Force Quit', selecting 'Finder' and hitting the 'Relaunch' button.

 This'll make it easier to find things like .git folers or your .bash_profile and to open files and folders stright from your terminal.